 Please note that from time to time, we may be compelled to release personal information as required or permitted by law.

 Your personal information is accessible to you.
 However please note that if your information is combined with information of others (such as payroll spreadsheets), you will not be granted access to such information unless we are able to segment your personal information.
 If your request for personal information entails a significant cost due to time, resources or copying, there may be a charge.

 Each time you visit our website, we may gather the date, time, browser type, name of visitor's internet service provider, the site that referred the visitor to us, any pages that are requested, the navigation history and IP address of the visitor.
 The foregoing information does not generally contain anything that can identify users personally.
 We use this information for our internal audit log and system administration, and to gather broad demographic information about our user base.
 This information may be shared with third parties in order to provide services for aggregate use.

+If you object to this gathering of information, you should not use or access our web pages.
 Our website may employ the use of "cookies".
 A "cookie" is a small line of data that is sent to your Internet browser from a web server and stored on your computer's hard drive.
 Cookies can track how and when you use a site.
 A cookie does not damage your system and identifies your browser, not you personally.
 If you do not wish to receive a cookie, use the options in your web browser.

 The Foundation reserves the right to make minor modifications to this Privacy Statement in the interest of further enhancing the protection of personal information.
 If any substantial changes are made, the Foundation will post a notice on its Web site.

 If you have any questions or concerns about this policy, or should you wish to review your personal information, please contact:

 Privacy Officer, Nutrients for Life Foundation Canada,